A Small Family Business: World Premiere Reviews

 Ayckbourn elaborates the tragi-comic consequences of moral and domestic laissez faire in the awakening Gambon's double-glazed and lumber Jack to the realities of life.
 His family is horrified at his ejection of the private investigator on a matter of principle.
 Before long, though, the stench rises from a can of worms and Jack cuts and trims his principles in a farcical imbroglio with his sister-in-law's Italian connection of sexually insatiable businessmen and the importunate, corruptible inspector Hough (Simon Cadell).

-Tons of Money) and the social and feudal bloodbath of the second (A View From The Bridge).
+This is the third product of the NT company under Ayckbourn's direction and it neatly summarises the farcical flair of the first (Tons of Money) and the social and feudal bloodbath of the second (A View From The Bridge).
 We have murder and mayhem, cover-ups and sexual deviation, even the Aldwych farce trick of a horde of funny foreigners - macho medallion men - played by the one actor, Michael Simkins.

 The play's opening, the funniest I've seen in years, hooks us sympathetically into the fortunes of Jack as he spoils the blacked-out party reception interpreting his wife's special attire as an invitation to early evening slap and tickle.
 The great groping Gambon adopts his familiar (to Poppy) persona of a rapacious Viking - "Hairy Eric with his big meaty axe" - and drops his trousers as the party lights come up.